nyuutsu/nyuu.page/content/2023-02-12-early-yugioh.markdown

 ### conclusion

-I will add a proper conclusion later.
-Tentatively the conclusion is that making a game is really hard.
+Making a game is really hard.

-<small>¹ Duel monsters is, in some early material, referred to by the less catchy name "Magic and Wizards"</small>
+<small>¹ Duel Monsters is, in some early material, referred to by the less catchy name "Magic and Wizards"</small>

 <small>² I am a bit curious about just how much each of these early sets overlaps with the other ones.
 The information is out there but it I don't think anyone has actually analyzed it in this way.
 For that matter: I don't think there are any tools quite on Scryfall's level, here.</small>